As the parent of a teen who loves to go to concerts, I've had to figure out how to increase the odds of scoring tickets on Ticketmaster.

 Tips and Tricks for Securing Tickets Through Ticketmaster

 So, you wanted tickets to see BTS or another hugely popular musical artist only to find all tickets sold out on Ticketmaster.
-You impatiently sat in front of your computer for an hour or two and were left empty handed.
-Now, you're only option is to buy tickets at inflated prices from a service like Stubhub.
-While getting tickets is never guaranteed when demand outstrips supply (partially because scalpers buy up tickets for resale), you can increase your odds of success.
-Here's how.
+You impatiently sat in front of your computer for an hour or two and were left empty-handed.
+Now, your only option is to buy tickets at inflated prices from a service like Stubhub.
+While getting tickets is never guaranteed when demand outstrips supply (partially because scalpers buy resale tickets), you can increase your odds of success.

 Log into ticketmaster.com early and make sure you already have a credit card saved to your account.
 Have your credit card with you as well because you may be asked to enter the security code.